-The status of the Security Office report is presently in a state of "limbo."
-The Subcommittee is conducting its hearings as though the timony has gradually been taking report does not exist.
+Throughout the hearings the testimony has gradually been taking report does not exist.
 It is trying a general form.
 Basically, the case to neither validate nor invalidate against the unofficial leader of the the report.
-Instead, it is going group of blacks in the Union, Steve through the tedious process of ob-Jackson, is strengthening, while taining complete testimony from the case against the group of each witness regarding what they Questions often become repeti-The most important element the In receives serious disciplinary ac- but the Subcommittee is making an intensive effort at finding the facts and determining the truth.
-Whether this involved process is when the Subcommittee reaches
+Instead, it is going group of blacks in the Union, Steve through the tedious process of ob-Jackson, is strengthening, while taining complete testimony from the case against the group of each witness regarding what they cies in evidence.
+And this involved blacks itself is weakening.
+Most saw and heard during the sit-in. procedure is what is causing the observers of the hearings feel that delay in taking disciplinary action. if any student involved in the sit- tive, testimony often is unuseful, The most important element the | In receives serious disciplinary ac | but the Subcommittee is making be considered a mass demonstraling that the testimony being heard worthwhile will be determined tion or "mob action."
+If it is de- at the Subcommittee meetings is cided that there was no irrespon-largely "hearsay" and would no be its decisions, hopefully before sible mob action, then the Sub- allowed in a court of law.
+However, Christmas.